 Sunset Sessions are Back

 Do you remember getting excited about Sunset Sessions at the Coal Loader Platform before they were indefinitely put on hold?
 Well, not anymore!
 The event is back on and one to check out every first Sunday of the month until June from 1pm to 8pm – so don’t forget to mark your calendars.
-The next session is on 7 March so you won’t have to wait too long to grab the picnic rug and enjoy drinking sustainable gin and locally brewed beer, as well as live music.
+Grab the picnic rug and enjoy drinking sustainable gin and locally brewed beer, as well as live music.
 Don’t forget to bring your phone to sign in and order from the bar app – there’s only electronic table service available at the event.

 The Coal Loader Kids Trail